 On the subject of a FIRE movement…

-Michael: Meh.
-Kitces believes as I do that the “RE” part of FIRE is rather sensational.
+Michael: Kitces believes as I do that the “RE” part of FIRE is rather sensational.
 Again, nobody in their 30s or 40s really “retires” and does nothing for income for decades on end.
 They just spend their time differently (and good for them).
 He cited when he sees clients in practice, when they actually retire, he sees depression increase, isolationism increase, divorce rates increase.
 There’s actually “all sorts of bad stuff that happen after retirement”.
 The reason?
 You need a reason to get up in the morning and be productive.
-I would argue that just how we are wired.
-Don’t find it.
+I would argue that’s just how humans are wired.
+Don’t fight it.

 Summary on Kitces on the 4% rule

 Overall, I enjoyed the podcast and will be happy to check out their work again in the future.

 Kitces’ position on FIRE, having some cash but not too much, being willing to adjust your plans aligns to my DIY thinking and path.
 I won’t follow any direct use of the 4% rule myself.
 I’m likely to follow some sort of variable percentage withdrawal strategy.
 Essentially, spend more in good times and cut back during bad.

 For further reading on the 4% rule including recent articles on my site, check these ones below.
 Using the 4% rule for your retirement plan might make no sense at all AND there are ways to retire early ignoring this rule altogether.

 Let me know your thoughts on this subject.